The following questions are the most frequently asked … but your specific question not found on this page is of equal or greater importance to me.

 Are all insurance companies “evil” with the intent to cheat their policyholders out of money?

 No. Most insurance companies operate in good faith and attempt to hire adjusters who do, also.
-When an insured client who has been regularly paying money to the insurance company wants to collect money from the insurance company … the insurer’s response to his client’s claim can sometimes become adversarial.
+When an insured client who has been regularly paying money to the insurance company wants to collect money from the insurance company, the insurer’s response to his client’s claim can sometimes become adversarial.
 The burden of proof falls upon the party filing the claim to demonstrate his or her entitlement to be paid and this is often an unexpected and misunderstood process.
-Some adjusters have been known to work harder to protect the interest of the company that pays them rather than the company’s client … the policyholder.
-Mistakes are made and, usually, they are made in favor of the insurance company … and most policyholders miss them.
+Some adjusters have been known to work harder to deny a claim rather than pay it, which is an improper claims practice.
+Sometimes, however, innocent mistakes are made and, usually, they are made in favor of the insurance company, and most policyholders miss them.

 Some public adjusters contact insured homeowners at the time they incur damage with offers of representation.
 Will you be contacting me after my loss to see if you can help me?